Unearthing a buried river.

 For most of the 20th century, the mouth of the Saw Mill River sat beneath a parking lot in downtown Yonkers.
-Recognizing the benefits of uncovering this important Hudson River tributary, Scenic Hudson conceived plans and helped secure state funding to carry it out.
+Recognizing the benefits of uncovering this important Hudson River tributary, Scenic Hudson conceived plans and helped secure state funding to carry them out.
 Since 2012, the “daylighted” Saw Mill River has been the centerpiece of Van der Donck Park, which hosts community events and schoolchildren who learn about wildlife — including ducks, blue crabs and eels drawn to the new aquatic habitat.
 The park also has attracted new businesses to the city center, supporting Yonkers’ economic revitalization.

 Scenic Hudson Park, Irvington

 Industry long blocked Irvington residents’ enjoyment of 12 prime acres on their Hudson Riverfront.
-After learning of plans to build housing on the land, perhaps restricting public access to it forever, citizens approached Scenic Hudson for help in turning it into a community asset instead.
-We acquired the site, and then supported village efforts to clean it up and create Scenic Hudson Park.
+After learning of plans to build housing on the land, perhaps restricting public access to it forever, residents approached Scenic Hudson for help in turning it into a community asset instead.
+We acquired the site, and then supported village efforts to clean it up and create a Scenic Hudson Park.
 Since 2001 its paths, ball fields and senior center have attracted people of all ages, and spurred redevelopment of adjacent factory buildings into a vibrant mix of businesses, restaurants and affordable housing.

 Scenic Hudson Riverwalk Park, Tarrytown